 This tutorial deals with a topic in Arabic rhetoric.
-Rhetoric is divided into three sub-sciences and the one on which this tutorial focuses is that which teaches us the states and occasions of speech through which it is brought in line with what the situation calls for.
+Arabic Rhetoric البلاغة is divided into three sub-sciences and the one on which this tutorial focuses is that which teaches us the states and occasions of speech through which it is brought in line with what the situation calls for.
 In other words, we learn to cater our speech to the audience.

 Catering speech to the audience – what is known as being exigent – is a comprehensive claim that requires analysis from various perspectives, including omission of parts of a sentence, ordering of its components, and so forth.
 The efflorescence of analyzing these various aspects is that one will be able to output exigent speech, which is the first step in high eloquence before being able to move on to advanced rhetorical devices such as metaphor and simile.

-Exigency in the Purpose of the Predication
+Purpose of the Predication in Arabic Rhetoric

 The primary cynosure in analyzing the exigency in the purpose of predication is informative sentences.
 Now the purpose of such sentences, vis-a-vis the speaker, can be two: